dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 buyer has no way to verify the validity of the invoice until it is too late, and they have already lost their funds.

-This model of monetization can work if the buyer is able to trust the seller.
+This model of monetization can only work if the buyer is able to trust the seller.
 This might be true if the seller is a large, reputable institution, but this model breaks down if we try to extend it to a peer-to-peer decentralized network, where all connections are assumed to be trustless.